Emergency Processing Fund

 Catalyzing strategic investments to maintain and increase domestic food production and processing during the COVID-19 pandemic.

-IAF is delivering funding to eligible applicants with food processing, manufacturing or greenhouse operations in British Columbia, Alberta, Saskatchewan, the Yukon and the Northwest Territories.
+IAF delivered funding to eligible applicants with food processing, manufacturing or greenhouse operations in British Columbia, Alberta, Saskatchewan, the Yukon and the Northwest Territories.

-Applications are open to For-Profit Organizations, Cooperatives and Indigenous Groups.
+Applications were open to For-Profit Organizations, Cooperatives and Indigenous Groups.
 Eligible costs/activities can be retroactive up to and including March 15, 2020 and must be completed by September 30, 2020.

 Do you need $100,000 or more?